![]() |

 Pesto and salsa hiding in the potting shed.

-Oh yes.
-That is a large bare patch of sand in front of the stone wall.
 We live on sand.
 The bare space is 24 x 24 feet with nothing planted on it.
 Purslane grows there every spring and every summer we eat it and then the patch is bare again.
 My plan is to lay out a spiral path with flagstones that I’ve been collecting and then to see what will grow there other than purslane.